CBGamesdev/chilibowlflash/flashgame/README.md

-various flash games that require more than the average are held in this folder
+various flash games that require extra assets are in this folder